Yandex Cloud

 gRPC API

-To view operations with all Yandex StoreDoc clusters, select Operations in the left-hand panel.
-In the list that opens, you will also see operations for the deleted resources.
+To view operations for all Yandex StoreDoc clusters, select Operations in the left-hand panel.
+The list that opens displays operations for both active and deleted resources.

-You can get a list of operations for a cluster as follows:
+You can get a list of cluster operations as follows:

 1. In the management console, open the folder containing your cluster.